Electrical interconnections

 [B58] F. Broydé, E. Clavelier, "A New Interconnection Architecture for the Reduction of Crosstalk and Reflections", Technical Conferences Proceedings of the SAME 2004 forum, Session 5: Analog and electrical design, Sophia Antipolis, October 6-7, 2004.

-[B62] F. Broydé, E. Clavelier, "A New Method for the Reduction of Crosstalk and Echo in Multiconductor Interconnections",
+[B62] F. Broydé, E. Clavelier, "A New Method for the Reduction of Crosstalk and Echo in Multiconductor Interconnections", IEEE Trans.
+Circuits Syst.
+I: Regular Papers, Vol. 52, No. 2, February 2005, pp. 405-416.

 and